-By deriving this latter equation with respect to time and replacing Ohm’s law one obtains an expression of the electric current identical to equation (4.39).
+By deriving this latter equation with respect to time and using Ohm’s law one obtains an expression of the electric current identical to equation (4.39).

 Voltmeter and Ammeter

-A voltmeter is a device branched at the terminals of any electric tension source of any component in an electric circuit to measure the related voltage.
-The ammeter measures the electric current passing through the component of interest.
-(Knight, 2016) Actually, many electric amounts could be measured using one device: the multimeter.
-This are illustrated in Figure 4.21.
+A “voltmeter” is a device for measuring the voltage of any electric tension source of any component in an electric circuit.
+The “ammeter” measures the electric current passing through the component of interest.
+(Knight, 2016) In practice, many electric amounts can be measured using one device: the “multimeter”.
+This is illustrated in the figure below.